 We bring to your attention a list of web design errors that are still quite common in the design of modern sites.

 Unreadable text.
-Too small or too large fixed font prevents website visitors from properly seeing your information.
+Too small or too large fixed font prevents single girl online website visitors from properly seeing your information.
 The letters, practically indistinguishable from the background, are not visible, and toxic-acid combinations of colors hurt the eyes.

 Flash technology on the site.
 Nowadays, when the general desire to have a flash technology on their site among the majority of site owners has subsided, and flash-technologies themselves have become more developed and progressive, this mistake no longer has such a destructive value for web site design.
 However, it should be remembered that search engines still do not recognize flash and cannot properly index the site.

 Outdated content on the site.
 It would seem that with the advent of modern content management systems, updating the materials on the site has become easier, you no longer need to go directly into the HTML-code of the pages, changing its content.
 A well-structured archive of site news is essential in WEB 2.0.
 The site structure is thought over at the initial stage when the site promotion has not yet been carried out in order to avoid the appearance of “broken” links in the index of search engines.

 Inconvenient image sizes.
 With an increase in the speed of access to the Internet, many site owners add large (and very large!) pictures and photographs to the site, but their excessive size slows down the loading of the site.
 There is a solution - use the so-called thumbnails, which at the request of the visitor can be displayed in full size.
 Using this technology is justified when the difference in image size is very noticeable.

 Bad search engine.
 Poor organization of the in-built search engine in the conditions of information saturation of a site is a big issue.
 After all, a poor-quality search engine that can be used in order to find the necessary information on the site is a loss of a potential client.